eezife-wustl/blog/README.md

 # blog

 A blog for me!
-Designed and deployed with Next.js, Heroku, and Strapi.
-Currently offline, revival coming soon....
+Designed and deployed with Next.js, Heroku, and Strapi. \n Currently offline, revival coming soon....
 To do:
 Redeploy